brianluft/arcadia/project/TASKS.md

 - This is a WinForms project so don't write to the console.
 - Don't bother writing unit tests; this is mostly UI and needs to be tested manually.
 - Must not require administrator access or UAC elevation.
 - High-DPI support.
-Use auto-size for everything possible.
+Use `TableLayoutPanel`/`FlowLayoutPanel` and auto-size for everything possible.
 When fixed pixel values are needed, multiply by dpi scaling factor.
 - Put all P/Invoke declarations in a global `NativeMethods.cs` class

 ## Context